zephyrosjyd/apollo-server/v3/src/liftoff/readme.md

 `sec` is a box holding the current value of seconds.
 Think of a cell in a spreadsheet.
 A box is a stable object that holds a changing value.
 Whenever seconds emits (about once per second) we scribble out the old value and put a new one in the box.

-Cells help us pass source values into closures.
+Boxes help us pass source values into closures.
 If we did this:

 ```typescript
   // Probably don't do this: